About Us

 acarmody@transportcenter.org

-Annmarie joined the Center as Senior Associate in 2022.
-As a public school English and writing instructor for over a decade, she designed curriculum, taught in in-person, online, and hybrid environments, managed varied learning management systems, and helped support diversity, equity, and inclusion initiatives.
+Annmarie joined ITLC as Senior Communications Associate in 2022.
+As a public school English and writing instructor for over a decade, she designed curriculum, taught in in-person, online, and hybrid environments, and managed varied learning management systems.
 She has also taught writing as a community college adjunct faculty member, served as a theater director, producing plays and videos, and worked as a freelance writer for various newspapers and magazines.
-She holds a master’s in English and a master’s in Education from the State University of New York at New Paltz, and a bachelor’s in Communication from the University of Hartford.
+She holds a Master’s in English and a Master’s in Education from the State University of New York at New Paltz, and a Bachelor’s in Communication from the University of Hartford.

 Expertise: Communications, Education, Curriculum Design